dylibso/modsurfer/README.md

   # will run properly in any host environment
   imports:
     include:
-      - http_get
+      # ensure these named functions are in the imports of this module
       - log_message
       - proc_exit

+      # further specify the function beyond its name
+      - namespace: env
+        name: http_get
+        params: [I32, I32]
+        results: [I32]
     exclude:
       - fd_write
     namespace:
       include:
         - env
       exclude:
+        # phasing out old APIs? exclude these from acceptable namespaces/module names
         - some_future_deprecated_module_name
-        # phasing out old APIs? exclude the from acceptable namespaces/module names
         - wasi_snapshot_preview1

   exports:
+    # only want exactly 2 functions exported: `_start` and `bar` for the host to call:
+    max: 2
     # secure your modules by ensuring that there is no superfluous functionality hidden inside a binary
-    max: 100
     include:
       - _start
-      - bar
+      - name: bar
+        params: []
+        results: [I32, I32, I32, I32]
+    # and/or ensuring no unwanted functions to be exported.
     exclude:
-      - main
+      - name: init
+        results: []
       - foo

   # use a human-readable module size to prevent overly large binaries from running in your environment
   size:
     max: 4MB

-  # our Cyclomatic Complexity analysis can help prevent risk of CPU exhaustion from deteriorating your user experience and slowing down your system
+  # our Cyclomatic Complexity analysis can help prevent risk of CPU exhaustion from deteriorating
+  # your user experience and slowing down your system
+  # (override these low, medium, high optional values with environment variables $MODSURFER_RISK_{LOW,MEDIUM,HIGH})
   complexity:
     max_risk: low